yujiri8/yujiri.xyz/README.md

 * entr
 * certbot (only to get certs)

-**Temporary**: I have made changes to py-markdown2's source code to make it support &lt;expand-note&gt;.
-These changes are essential, but a better solution is needed eventually.

 # Overview

 * The host runs FreeBSD and is managed with SSH.